Kerala Style Kitchen Interior - Design: Essentials and Ideas

 FAQ

-• Use local wood for cabinets, brass or copper utensils as accents, and terra cotta or patterned tile flooring.
-Open racks for spices or utensils echo tradition while keeping things accessible and uncluttered.
+Use local wood for cabinets and brass or copper utensils as accents.
+Terra cotta or patterned tiles on the floor.
+Open racks for spices and utensils not only emphasize tradition but also promote accessibility and tidiness.